Exploring the Stress Responses: Fight Flight Freeze Fawn - Read more on Khiron Clinics

 While the stress response is certainly something to be grateful for, it can also lead to a great deal of distress, discomfort and pain – particularly when the response to a threat is not completed, discharged or processed.
 [1]

-Understanding the mechanisms that are involved in the generation and release of energy associated with trauma can be useful for facing the long-term effects of trauma with compassion.
+Understanding the mechanisms that are involved in the generation and release of energy associated with a traumatic event can be useful for facing the long-term effects of trauma with compassion.

 Download the Brochure